Testicular Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Stages of Testicular Cancer

 In stage 0, abnormal cells are found in the tiny tubules where the sperm cells begin to develop.
 These abnormal cells may become cancer and spread into nearby normal tissue.
 All tumor marker levels are normal.
 Stage 0 is also called carcinoma in situ.

 In stage I, cancer has formed.
-Stage I is divided into stage IA, stage IB, and stage IS and is determined after a radical inguinal orchiectomy is done.
+Stage I is divided into stage IA, stage IB, and stage IS and is determined after an inguinal orchiectomy is done.

 - In stage IA, cancer is in the testicle and epididymis and may have spread to the inner layer of the membrane surrounding the testicle.
 All tumor marker levels are normal.